alex-mon/test-vagrants/README.md

 # vagrant-ambari-cluster

-This vagrant file will deploy a cluster with an ambari-server and up to 9 nodes with ambari-agent service installed
+This vagrant file will deploy a cluster with an ambari-server and up to 9 nodes with the ambari-agent service installed

-By default, the machines will have 2Gb of ram.
+By default, the machines will have 2Gb of Ram.

 In order to change the number of ambari-agent nodes, you will need to edit the *VagrantFile* and change the parameter named *cluster_size*